Last updated on May 4th, 2022 at 10:57 am

 R3—reduce the current to a safe level for LED1.

 We modify the above circuit.
 It is the inverting comparator circuit.
 We switch the input pin and LED1.
-The LED and R3 connect to pin 2 and ground.
+The LED and R3 connect to pin 2 and the positive.

 When Vin is a lower voltage than Vref(Reference voltage).
 It causes LED light up.